UniDEC : Unified Dual Encoder and Classifier Training for Extreme Multi-Label Classification: Experiments

-\textbf{\textsc{SupconDE} vs \textsc{DEXML} (with shortlist) :} The key difference in these approaches lies in the objective function.
-While \textsc{SupconDE} leverages the proposed \textit{PSL} approximation of the PAL-N loss, the latter propose and train using a novel loss function \textit{decoupled softmax}.
-As evident in \autoref{tbl:flex_results}, (i) For a comparable label pool size (4500 vs 8192), \textsc{SupconDE} significantly outperforms \textsc{DEXML} by $\sim$20$\%$ in P@K metrics. (ii) To achieve similar performance as \textsc{SupconDE}, \textsc{DEXML} need to use an effective label pool size of $49\times10^3$.
-However in the same setting, \textsc{SupconDE} needs only $1/8^{th}$ batch size and $1/10^{th}$ label pool size.
-These observations empirically imply that by leveraging multiple positives in the loss enables the batch size and shortlist size to be considerably smaller in-order to capture the same level of data relations information.
+\paragraph{\textbf{\textsc{DePSL} vs \textsc{Dexml} (with shortlist):}} While \textsc{DePSL} leverages the proposed \textit{PSL} reduction in the \textsc{UniDEC} framework, the latter uses the POL reduction with the same loss function.
+As evident in the LF-AmazonTitles-1.3M, \autoref{tbl:flex_results}, (i) For a comparable label pool size (4000 vs 8192), \textsc{DePSL} significantly outperforms \textsc{DEXML} by $\sim$20$\%$ in P@K metrics. (ii) To achieve similar performance as \textsc{DePSL}, \textsc{DEXML} need to use an effective label pool size of 90K.
+However in the same setting, \textsc{DePSL} needs only $1/4^{th}$ batch size and $1/22^{th}$ label pool size.
+A similar trend is seen in LF-Wikipedia-500K.
+These observations empirically demonstrate the informativeness of the batches in \textsc{UniDEC} - the same information can be captured by it with significantly smaller batch sizes. \paragraph{\textbf{\textsc{UniDEC} vs \textsc{DEXML-Full}:}} \textsc{UniDEC}, scales to LF-AmazonTitles-1.3M on a single A6000 GPU using a label shortlist of only 3000 labels, as opposed to \textsc{DEXML-Full} which requires 16 A100s and uses the entire label space of 1.3M.
+Despite this, \autoref{tbl:flex_results} indicates that \textsc{UniDEC} matches \textsc{DEXML-Full} on P@5 and PSP@5 metrics.

-\textbf{\textsc{UniDEC} vs \textsc{DEXML} :} \textsc{DEXML} claims that in-order to establish the empirical limit of DE methods, the \textit{decoupled softmax} loss computation was done over the entire label space which achieved state of the art results on XMC datasets \cite{DSoftmax}.
-However, this requires large computation cost (16 $\times$ A100 GPUs) and can be computationally impractical to scale beyond million labels scale datasets. \textsc{UniDEC}, on the other hand, scales to a million labels on a single A6000 GPU using a label shortlist of only 3000 labels.
-Despite this, \autoref{tbl:flex_results} indicates that \textsc{UniDEC} is better than \textsc{DEXML} in PSP@K metrics although at the trade-off of having lower P@K metrics.